phillord/tawny-owl/docs/adding-restrictions.md

         (owl-some isPartOf A))

 In this case, we define `B` with no frames, and then refine it later, adding more frames to the same entity.
-Tawny-OWL also provides a convienience `declare-classes` macro which allows the defintiion of multiple classes at once.
+Tawny-OWL also provides a convenience `declare-classes` macro which allows the definition of multiple classes at once.

     (declare-classes B C)